-- To allow users to register their social identities with Oracle Identity Cloud Service, turn on this option.
+- To allow users to register their social identities with Oracle Identity Cloud Service, turn on the Enable Registration option.

 - To prevent users from registering their social identities with Oracle Identity Cloud Service, turn off this option.

 If you no longer want to display the identity provider in the Sign In page, then remove the identity provider from all identity provider policies and deactivate the identity provider.
-See Removing Identity Providers from the Policy and Deactivating an Identity Provider.
+See Remove Identity Providers from the Policy and Deactivate an Identity Provider.

 - Log in with the social identity provider.

 You might encounter this error: “Not Logged In: You are not logged in.
 Please log in and try again.”